Open Burning Permit & Information

 We are happy to continue offer an online system to register for your permit, and to activate your permit daily.
 You can obtain your permit in one of two ways:

 - If you are unable to obtain a permit online (we encourage you to obtain your burning permit online), you must register and obtain the rules from Fire Station 1 located at 209 Walden Street.
-Fire personnel will then enter your information and issue you a permit number.
-You must retain this number.
-You will not be allowed to burn without a permit number.
+Fire personnel will then enter your information and issue you a permit.
+You will not be allowed to burn without a permit.

 Daily Activation of Your Permit